Salissa4/Salissa4/README.md

 ### Welcome

-- 👩‍💻 I’m currently working on building a full stack application to support women
+- 👩‍💻 I’m currently working on project for a non profit
 - 💻 Learning: Computer Security, Networks & Distributed Sytems, just signed up to learn C++
 - 🎓 Pursuing Master of Computer Science with A.I specialization at SMU Lyle School of Engineering
 - 📜 Certified Scrum Master